 More often than not, there is more than one way to reach your travel destination.
 If you want to get there quickly, you will probably take a plane, but if you want to sightsee along the way, you may choose to drive or take a cruise ship.
 There’s no one correct way to travel, so it’s important to know what experience you’re looking for and where you want to go, and then choose your vehicle accordingly.

 Many people make the mistake of starting to invest before they’ve identified their goals and expectations.
 This is ineffective, because there are so many different ways to invest, and the results will vary dramatically.
 For example, if you’re looking to generate consistent income in the near future, you should invest very differently than you would if you were trying to build retirement savings.
 When you take the time to outline your goals and destination, it’s much easier to find the vehicle that can help you reach them most efficiently.

 Just like with travel, there’s no one-size-fits all investment.
-Investing in real estate, ATMs, carbon capture, or any number of other opportunities may make the most sense for you and your goals.
 When you keep your destination in mind, you can more effectively evaluate potential investments and ask questions to figure out what opportunities will best serve you.

 3. Find a Trustworthy Guide